-When the nerve of your tooth becomes infected or inflamed, a successful root canal treatment lets you keep the tooth rather than having to pull it out.
+When the nerve of your tooth becomes infected or inflamed, a successful root canal treatment in Edmonton lets you keep the tooth rather than having to pull it out.
 Keeping your tooth helps to prevent your other teeth from drifting out of line and causing jaw problems.
 Saving a natural tooth avoids having to replace it with an artificial tooth.

 Root canal treatment, also known as endodontic treatment, is the process of removing infected, injured or dead pulp from your tooth.
 The space inside the hard layers of each tooth is called the root canal system.
 This system is filled with soft dental pulp made up of nerves and blood vessels that help your tooth grow and develop.When bacteria (germs) enter your tooth through deep cavities, cracks or flawed fillings, your tooth can become abscessed.
 An abscessed tooth is a tooth with an infection in the pulp.
 If pulp becomes infected, it needs to be removed.
 An abscessed tooth may cause pain and/or swelling.
 Your dentist may notice the infection from a dental x-ray or from other changes with the tooth.
 If left untreated, an abscessed tooth can cause serious oral health problems.